 There is no thermostat that can compare with Nest Learning Thermostat.
 It has the ability to “learn” your habits by using its motion sensor to know when you are home.
 This works especially effectively if your Nest is located where you frequently walk.
 This is why it tends to work more efficiently if you live in a smaller area like an apartment or a town home.

-Auto Away and Self Learning mode of Nest are great attributes to an already wonderful product.
+The Auto Away and Self Learning modes of Nest are great attributes to an already wonderful product.
 Nest only needs a few days and then it quickly determines which temperature is ideal for you.
 If you leave the area, then it turns the air down or off.
 When you walk in the door, the motion detector senses your presence and turns the air back on.
 It also has a great application for use on the go to check on the unit.

 The Nest “Airwave” mode saves you money by continuing to run your blower after turning the AC off instead of shutting them both off at the same time.
 In general, you do not need to waste your time programming Nest.
 This takes the stress out of worrying over your monthly energy costs.
 Moreover, its modern-looking cover is a great addition to the decor of any home.

 However, there are some issues with the product.
 It only supports IOS and Android.
 Nest’s two-year warranty is also shorter than the industry average.
 Nest is touted as being so smart that users don’t have to program it.
 But a problem arises when you have an irregular schedule and Nest has trouble keeping up.
 Nest can have up to a three degree temperature swing which is rather large.
 Also, Nest is very expensive.
 Make sure to read the detailed review of the Nest thermostat.
 Keep reading our wi-fi thermostat reviews!

 2. Ecobee3 Wi-Fi Thermostat with Remote Sensor: Best for large house